OSGConnect/connectbook/FsurfRemote/Setup.md

-[title]: - "Set up Fsurf on Your System"
+[title]: - "Set up Fsurf on Your Laptop"
 [TOC]

 Set up Fsurf on your laptop (linux/unix/MacOS X OS system) by downloading the script using the `curl` command.
 You need to install python.2.7 on your laptop (or desktop) to run fsurf.
 Open a terminal window and then run: